jackblatch/OneStopShop/README.md

 1. Run the tailwind build script to create an output file for tailwind classes (after it's ran and completed, you may have to 'kill' the terminal (ie `ctrl + c`) to stop the process if it doesn't automatically stop).

-   `npm run tailwind`
+   Command: `npm run tailwind`

-2. Run Storybook (this will use the tailwind output file created in the previous step and run on `http://localhost:6006`)
+2. Run Storybook (this will use the tailwind output file created in the previous step and run on `http://localhost:6006`).

-   `npm run storybook`
+   Command: `npm run storybook`

 ## Contributing